A visit to downtown Fort Pierce hardly allows one to ignore its history. You’ll find Old Florida on almost every street corner.

 On the northern edge of the historic district, below the South Causeway Bridge, may be the best restaurant in town, to which both visitors and locals attest on TripAdvisor.
 We agree.

 Nothing fancy here except the food.
-12A Buoy is distinctly an Old Florida fish shack, serving fresh, locally caught seafood.
+12A Buoy is distinctly an Old Florida fish house, serving fresh, locally caught seafood.
 You will be hard-pressed to find better.
 Anywhere.

 Reservations are not accepted, and you will likely experience a wait to be seated, even in summer.
 Your patience will be rewarded.